alloydwhitlock/huey/README.md

 ## TODO
 This is the author's current TODO list for Huey.
 It won't impact your use of Huey.
-If you run into an issue and it's in the list, be assurred it's being looked into.
+If you run into an issue and it's in the list, be assured it's being looked into.

 - Children pages will show active for parent in menu